microsoft/azure-spring-apps-training/00-setup-your-environment/README.md

 ![Remote explorer pane](media/03-remote-explorer-pane.png)

 A new window will open.
 Press CTRL+SHIFT+P (Mac: ⇧⌘P) to open the command bar and Enter "Open Folder".
+Select the "File: Open Folder" command.
 In the subsequent dialog, enter `/lab`:

 ![Open Folder](media/04-open-folder.png)